sordina/learning-llvm/resources/markdown/Welcome.md

 For us, the organisers, running this workshop will be a great opportunity to see the Melbourne Haskell community in action.
-We're looking forward to working with you all, and expect that above all else we will have a lot of...
+We're looking forward to working with you all and expect that, above all else, we will have a lot of...

 ## _Fun!_